Oracle 8i | Oracle 9i | Oracle 10g | Oracle 11g | Miscellaneous | Oracle RAC | Oracle Apps | Linux

 The changes to the settings are reflected in the DBA_HIST_WR_CONTROL view.
 Typically the retention period should capture at least one complete workload cycle.
 If you system has monthly archive and loads a 1 month retention time would be more beneficial that the default 7 days.
 An interval of "0" switches off snapshot collection, which in turn stops much of the self-tuning functionality, hence this is not recommended.
 Automatic collection is only possible if the STATISTICS_LEVEL parameter is set to TYPICAL or ALL.
 If the value is set to BASIC manual snapshots can be taken, but they will be missing some statistics.

-Extra snapshots can be taken and existing snapshots can be removed using:
+Extra snapshots can be taken and existing snapshots can be removed, as shown below.

 EXEC DBMS_WORKLOAD_REPOSITORY.create_snapshot;